Svinotina/PCF8575_Relay/README.md

 # PCF8575_Relay
-Turn on/of rely with expander PCF8575
+Turn on/of relay with expander PCF8575
 For Arduino IDE